Attention.

 : apply oil.

-20. Unscrew the bolts securing the camshaft covers in several approaches in the sequence shown in the figure, and remove the camshaft covers.
+20. Loosen the camshaft cover mounting bolts in several steps in the sequence shown in the figure, and remove the camshaft covers.

-24. Temporarily install an oil pan to support the engine from under the vehicle.
+24. Temporarily install an oil pan to support the engine from underneath the vehicle.

-- When using an engine jack, place a piece of rubber of a suitable size (about 20 mm thick) between lift and oil pan.
+- When using an engine lift, place a piece of rubber of appropriate size (thickness approximately 20 mm) between the lift and the oil pan.

-- When using a garage jack, place a piece of rubber of a suitable size (about 20 mm thick) on the base plate resting on the oil pan.
+- When using a garage jack, place a piece of rubber of the appropriate size (thickness approximately 20 mm) on the support panel resting against the oil pan.

-25. Support the engine (oil pan) a special engine lift or a garage jack.
+25. Support the engine (oil pan) using a special engine lift or garage jack.

 28. Remove the cylinder head.